 Cis Versus Trans

-The first difference to note is that the parental gametes are not always the same allele combinations but they are always the most frequently produced gametes.
-In the smaller experiment above, the parents had either both dominant or both recessive traits together.
-Therefore the F1 parent was making Cs and cS recombinant gametes.
-This dihybrid parent was in cis or coupling phase with respect to these genes (Fig. 6).
-In the larger experiment with 7000 testcross progeny the dihybrid F1 was in trans or repulsion phase for the C,c and S,s genes.
-In this case the Cs and cS are the parental gametes (Fig. 7).
-Therefore when genes are linked, they can be arranged in two ways in a dihybrid.
-This means that a CcSs plant can have it’s genotype in the cis arrangement with both dominant genes on one chromosome and both recessives on the other (written CS / cs ) or can also be in trans (Cs / cS).
+The first difference to note is that the parental gametes are not always the same allele combinations, but they are always the most frequently produced gametes.
+In the smaller experiment above (Table 2), the parents passed on a chromosome with the Cs genes in one gamete and the cS genes in the other.
+Therefore, the F1 parent was making CS and cs recombinant gametes.
+This dihybrid parent was in trans or repulsion phase with respect to these genes (Fig. 11).
+In the larger experiment with 7000 testcross progeny (Table 1) the dihybrid F1 was in trans or repulsion phase for the C,c and S,s genes.
+In this case the Cs and cS are the parental gametes (Fig. 10).
+Therefore, when genes are linked, they can be arranged in two ways in a dihybrid.
+This means that a CcSs plant can have its genotype in the cis arrangement with both dominant genes on one chromosome and both recessives on the other (written CS / cs ) or it could be in trans (Cs / cS).